Skip to contents

 type

 Character vector or one sided formula.
-The type of fit statistic to be computed.
+No default.
+The type of fit statistic or tests to be computed.
 The classic ones are: n, rmse, r2, pr2, f, wald, ivf, ivwald.
 You have the full list in the details section or use show_types = TRUE.
 Further, you can register your own types with fitstat_register.

 simplify